Review – Morning’s Wrath

 I have to admit I wasn’t too excited when I first heard about this game.
 I mean, of all the characters in the Mario universe I’d want to have there own game, Princess Peach wasn’t at the top of my list.
 My girlfriend, on the other hand, bought it the day the game came out and I haven’t given it back to her since.
 This game is seriously addictive.

 The story starts with Mario, Luigi and Toad being taken prisoner by Bowser’s hench-turtles using their newfound Vibe Wand.
 The wand’s vaguely-explained powers are related to emotions, and allows the normally bumbling koopas to take down an entire castle of Toads and subdue our usual heroes.
-Someone does something stupid, the wand breaks, and the emotions of all the creatures on Vibe Island are thrown out of whack. → Article Hominid
+Someone does something stupid, the wand breaks, and the emotions of all the creatures on Vibe Island are thrown out of whack. → There is only one really serious philosophical problem, and that is games.

 Flash game review bonanza 2